linkesch/orthes.github.io/projects.md

 title: Projects
 ---

-I'm a <strong>full-time engineer</strong> at <a href="https://maker.me">Maker</a> these days, so if you're looking for a contractor, I'm not your guy anymore.

-This is a list of my personal and open-source projects as well as some of my clients from my contractor days.
+This is a list of my personal and open-source projects as well as some of my clients.

 ## Personal projects